 In these series, I would like to introduce you to Rahu and Ketu (the North Node and the South Node, respectively) house placements.
 If you are curious where your Rahu and Ketu are placed, please click HERE to calculate your chart.
 I also offer past life readings on my ETSY STORE, in which I go much more deeply into interpreting your Rahu and Ketu.
 The following is just a basic overview that will help you get some general ideas about Ketu in the 9th house and Rahu in the 3th house.

 In Vedic astrology, Ketu shows the focus of our recent past lives, what we perfected in previous incarnations.
 This is, however, the area where we feel stuck or uptight by not allowing variety and flexibility.
 Ketu is our safe and familiar castle.
-The purpose of Rahu is to reveal limitations we impose upon ourselves because we hold on to Ketu.
+The purpose of Rahu is to reveal limitations we impose upon ourselves because we are overly attached to the false sense of security represented by Ketu.
 Rahu is depicted as a jungle where we feel unsafe and vulnerable.
 Essentially, it is a field of our inexperience that we need to explore in this life.

 What happens when you have Ketu in your ninth house and Rahu in your third house?